Magnetization profiles at the upper critical dimension as solutions of the integer Yamabe problem: Conclusions

 \section{Conclusions}

-In this paper we studied the magnetization profiles of $O(N)$ models at their upper critical dimensions for different (scale invariant) boundary conditions.
+In this paper we studied the magnetization profiles {of models with marginal interaction} for different (scale invariant) boundary conditions.
 Taking the slab as a reference domain, we first studied the magnetization profiles at the upper critical dimensions $d=3$, $4$, $6$.
 We put the zeros and poles of the Weierstrass elliptic solutions (written as a function of a complex variable) in connection with the different boundary conditions.
-We found general formulas in terms of Weierstrass elliptic functions, extending known results and finding new ones for the percolation.
+We found general formulas in terms of Weierstrass elliptic functions, extending known results and finding new ones for percolation.

 We then studied the connection between the critical magnetization profiles in a general domain and the solutions of the Yamabe problem in the same domain and with the same boundary conditions.

 The solutions of the Yamabe equation solve the so-called Yamabe problem, which amounts to finding a metric having constant curvature.
 This shows that the saddle-point equation for the critical magnetization at the upper critical dimension is equivalent to a purely geometric description, where the euclidean metric is conformally altered to obtain a space with uniform negative curvature.
 In the slab geometry, using the Yamabe equations we derived analytical expressions for critical magnetization profile as inverse hypergeometric functions valid for any dimension $d \ge 2$.
 The expressions are valid for fixed boundary conditions, but with suitable shifts in the argument of the slab coordinate variable we can obtain the corresponding solutions for the other considered boundary conditions.
 Lattice mean-field results for the slab geometry in $d=4$ have been also presented.